Financing of Startups in Germany

 The financing of the company is one of the decisive steps on the way from the business idea to the first financing rounds and the successful exit or stay-in of the founders.
 In each phase, founders must identify the appropriate form of financing for themselves and have access to it.
 The focus is on economic as well as legal and tax issues.

-Our lawyers, corporate lawyers and tax consultants accompany founders, start-ups and investors in all stages of financing and help to ensure that the realization of promising business models does not fail because of money.
+Our lawyers, certified specialists for german corporate law and tax advisors accompany founders, start-ups and investors in all stages of financing in Germany and help to ensure that the realization of promising business models does not fail because of money.

 For a non-binding inquiry, please contact one of our contacts directly by phone or e-mail or use the contact form at the bottom of this page.